 Thinking about becoming a life coach?
-For thousands of coaches, it’s a profession that’s both deeply satisfying and highly lucrative—which helps explain why the industry is growing so rapidly.
+For many, it’s a profession that’s both deeply satisfying and highly lucrative—which helps explain why the industry is growing so rapidly.
 In this article we’re covering everything you need to know about how to become a life coach, so you can join the fun.

 While it’s recommended that you get trained and certified as a coach, you can become a life coach without certification.
 There are absolutely no requirements for becoming a life coach.

 Right now in this moment, if you decide you’re a life coach, you are.
 Congratulations!

 But before we get too carried away, a better question to consider might be how to become a life coach and get paid for it?
 To answer that, let’s start with the basics of being a life coach.

 Table of Contents

 What Is a Life Coach Anyway?